Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 Can osteoarthritis of the hip joint be cured?

-Which sports are suitable for hip osteoarthritis?
+Which sports are suitable for people with osteoarthritis of the hip?

 When should a hip replacement be considered?